locationtech/geogig/doc/manual/source/start/tutorial.rst

    100%
    Raleigh_Park_Locations exported successfully to my_parks.shp

-That will create a file named ``my_parks.shp`` in the current directory that contains the current state of the repository.
+This will create a file named ``my_parks.shp`` in the current directory that contains the current state of the repository.

 Past versions of the data can also be exported by prefixing the tree name with a commit ID and a colon, as in the following example: